-So if your goal is to increase conversions overall, then a crucial step will be making sure your website’s mobile experience is seamless.
+So if your goal is to increase conversions overall, then a crucial step would be making sure your website’s mobile experience is seamless.

 Once again, you can consult with your team of engineers and designers to ensure features such as drop-down menus, forms, and images are all clickable, responsive, and optimized for mobile users.
 This is especially important if you have an e-commerce site where users are inputting information such as credit card numbers and shipping addresses.

-Providing a smooth checkout process on mobile as well as a desktop will let your users convert with confidence.
+Providing a smooth checkout process on mobile as well as on desktop will let your users convert with confidence.

 To that point, you’ll also want to make sure that the user experience is optimized for every possible browser your audience may be using.
 For example, Safari, Chrome, and Firefox should all be in tip-top shape so that users are getting the best version of your site regardless of the browser they’re on.

 Ultimately, CRO is an effort to find conversion killers.
-It should be the responsibility of your CRO team to be constantly identifying areas that may be causing friction and drop-off for your users.
+It should be the responsibility of your CRO team to be constantly identifying areas that may be causing friction and drop-off of your users.